legit-gaming/legit-gaming.github.io/GuessingGameInstructions.md

 ##### Step 3 (Complete JS Step 3 before HTML Step 3)
 1. Wrap your if/else statement within a guess function [called something like checkMyGuess()].
 2. Delete the alert from step 1, where you displayed the secret number.
-3. Move your console.log statement from Step 1 to the end of the guess funtion.
+3. Move your console.log statement from Step 1 to the end of the guess function.
 4. Flip over to your html file now (Step 3) to add a button that will call this guess function.

 ##### Step 4